 Last year I worked part-time as a freelancer for various magazines and part-time as a researcher for a new food and travel television show.
 I spent days delving into the menus and reviews of up-and-coming restaurants in US food capitals.
-Now I’m back in school full-time.
-I’ll complete my Graduate Diploma in Journalism in May, 2015.
+Now I’m back in school full-time and I’ll complete my Graduate Diploma in Journalism in May, 2015.

 Like-minded fellow food bloggers: Please contact me for recipe cross-posts, link exchanges, and to share food ideas.